Physalia86/physalia-invasion-genomics-course/DayThree/DayThree_tutorial.md

 summary(eigenvals(pRDAfull, model = "constrained"))
 screeplot(pRDAfull)
 ```
-Here, we can see that the first three constrained axes explain most of the variance.
+Here, we can see that the first three constrained axes explain ~52% of the total variance.
 We can also check our RDA model for significance using formal tests, assessing both the full model and each constrained axis using F-statistics.
 The null hypothesis is that no linear relationship exists between the SNP data and the environmental predictors.
 ```